Detecting and tracking drift in quantum information processors: Drift characterization using time-series data

-{\bf Estimating probability trajectories.} Here we explain our methods for estimating the circuit outcome probability trajectories (step 3, Fig.~\ref{fig:flowchart}A).
+We now explain our methods for estimating the circuit outcome probability trajectories (step 3, Fig.~\ref{fig:flowchart}A).
 The methods are based on model selection, to avoid overfitting.
 The general form of the model that we use for a probability trajectory is:

-where $f_{\omega}(t)$ is the $\omega^{\rm th}$ basis function of the chosen Fourier transform expressed, the summation is over some set of frequencies $\mathbb{W}$ that are to be chosen using model selection, and the $\alpha_{\omega}$ are parameters constrained only so that $ p(\vec{\alpha},t)$ is a valid probability at all times $t$.
+where $f_{\omega}(t)$ is the $\omega^{\rm th}$ basis function of the chosen Fourier transform, the summation is over some set of frequencies $\mathbb{W}$ that are to be chosen using model selection, and the $\gamma_{\omega}$ are parameters constrained only so that $ p(\vec{\gamma},t)$ is a valid probability at all data acquisition times (the condition that $p(\vec{\gamma},t)$ is within $[0,1]$ for all real-valued $t$ can cause overly severe compression of the amplitudes).
 In the case of the Type-II DCT the basis functions are